Safety Guidelines and Practices

 The system can be used to remind the team about the safety concerns related to their patient’s risk for violence and the risk for violence related to the patient’s encampment, peers, or neighborhood.
 In the following example, the color in the column representing the patient’s first name represents the patient’s risk while the last name color represents the risk associated with the patient’s environment.
 Safety risk should be continually assessed and documented.
 Teams often conference on a weekly basis so they can review safety concerns prior to outreach.

-What are medical providers mandated to report in the state of California?70
+What are medical clinicians mandated to report in the state of California?70

 - Adults over the age of 18: report any visible injuries from assault or abuse inflicted by anyone (a stranger or someone known to the victim), including rape and sexual assault.